noseka1/odf-kustomization/README.md

   --output jsonpath='{.items[0].status.conditions[?(@.type=="Available")].status}'
 True
 ```

-Congrats on completing the installation of OpenShift Container Storage.
+Congrats on completing the installation of OpenShift Container Storage!

+## Exercising the OCS cluster

 To exercise the OCS cluster, you can follow the [OCS-training](https://github.com/red-hat-storage/ocs-training) hands-on workshop.